espocrm/espocrm/README.md

 * *fix* – upcoming maintenance release; minor fixes should be pushed to this branch;
 * *master* – develop branch; new features should be pushed to this branch;
 * *stable* – last stable release.

-### Community & Support

-If you have a question regarding some features, need help or customizations, want to get in touch with other EspoCRM users, or add a feature request, please use our [community forum](https://forum.espocrm.com/).
-We believe that using the forum to ask for help and share experience allows everyone in the community to contribute and use this knowledge later.

-### License

-EspoCRM is published under the GNU AGPLv3 [license](https://raw.githubusercontent.com/espocrm/espocrm/master/LICENSE.txt).

 ### Language